 Donated 2 shoes and 6 pairs of socks to students of James Madison Middle School.

 Donated 11 shoes ad 11 pairs of socks to the Carilion Weight Loss program.

 In-Detail 2013 Donations & Collections

-Collected $1,338.25 for the Salvation Army's Turning Point Women's & Children's Domestic Abuse Shelter at our Spring 2013 Diva Night.
+Collected a grand total of $2,581.05 for the Salvation Army's Turning Point Women's & Children's Domestic Abuse Shelter at our Spring 2013 and Fall 2013 Diva Nights.
 We also collected toiletries for the organization.

 In-Detail 2012 Donations & Collections